-- (a) INCLUSION IN FEDERAL ACQUISITION REGULATION.- - (1) IN GENERAL.-The Federal Acquisition Regulation shall include a list of provisions of law that are inapplicable to contracts for the procurement of commercially available off the-shelf items.
-A provision of law properly included on the list pursuant to paragraph (2) does not apply to contracts for the procure-

-- (2) LAWS TO BE INCLUDED.-A provision of law described in subsection (b) shall be included on the list of inapplicable provisions of law required by paragraph (1) unless the Administrator makes a written determination that it would not be in the best interest of the Federal Government to exempt contracts for the procurement of commercially available off-the-shelf items from the applicability of the provision. - (3) OTHER AUTHORITIES OR RESPONSIBILITIES NOT AFFECTED.-This section does not modify, supersede, impair, or restrict authorities or responsibilities under- - (A) section 15 of the Small Business Act (15 U.S.C.
-644); or - (B) bid protest procedures developed under the authority of- - (i) subchapter V of chapter 35 of title 31; - (ii) section 2305(e) and (f) of title 10; or - (iii) sections 3706 and 3707 of this title. - (b) COVERED LAW.-Except as provided in subsection (a)(3), a provision of law referred to in subsection (a)(1) is a provision of law that the Administrator determines imposes Federal Government-unique policies, procedures, requirements, or restrictions for the procurement of property or services on persons whom the Federal Government has awarded contracts for the procurement of commercially available off-the-shelf items, except for a provision of law that- - (1) provides for criminal or civil penalties; or - (2) specifically refers to this section and provides that, notwithstanding this section, it shall be applicable to contracts for the procurement of commercially available off-the-shelf items.
+- (a) INCLUSION IN FEDERAL ACQUISITION REGULATION.- - (1) IN GENERAL.-The Federal Acquisition Regulation shall include a list of provisions of law that are inapplicable to contracts for the procurement of commercially available off-the-shelf items.
+A provision of law properly included on the list pursuant to paragraph (2) does not apply to contracts for the procurement of commercially available off-the-shelf items.
+This section does not render a provision of law not included on the list inapplicable to contracts for the procurement of commercially available off-the-shelf items. - (2) LAWS TO BE INCLUDED.-A provision of law described in subsection (b) shall be included on the list of inapplicable provisions of law required by paragraph (1) unless the Administrator makes a written determination that it would not be in the best interest of the Federal Government to exempt contracts for the procurement of commercially available off-the-shelf items from the applicability of the provision - (3) OTHER AUTHORITIES OR RESPONSIBILITIES NOT AFFECTED.-This section does not modify, supersede, impair, or restrict authorities or responsibilities under- - (A) section 15 of the Small Business Act (15 U.S.C.
+644); or - (B) bid protest procedures developed under the authority of- - (i) subchapter V of chapter 35 of title 31; - (ii) section 2305(e) and (f) of title 10; or - (iii) sections 3706 and 3707 of this title. - (b) COVERED LAW.-Except as provided in subsection (a)(3), a provision of law referred to in subsection (a)(1) is a provision of law that the Administrator determines imposes Federal Government-unique policies, procedures, requirements, or restrictions for the procurement of property or services on persons whom the Federal Government has awarded contracts for the procurement of commercially available off-the-shelf items, except for a provision of law that- - (1) provides for criminal or civil penalties; or (2) specifically refers to this section and provides that, notwithstanding this section, it shall be applicable to contracts for the procurement of commercially available off-the-shelf items.

 Revised Section Source (U.S. Code) Source (Statutes at Large) 1907 41:431(a), (b).
 Pub.
-L. 93-400, \$35(a), (b), as added Pub.
+L. 93-400, §35(a), (b), as added Pub.
 L. 104-106, title XLII, \$4203(a), Feb.
 10, 1996, 110 Stat.
 654; Pub.
-L. 105-85, title X, \$1073(g)(2)(C), Nov.
+L. 105-85, title X. \$1073(g)(2)(C), Nov.
 18, 1997, 111 Stat.
 1906.